Wikipedia - Free Ency

 Getty Thesaurus of Geographic Names Online (TGN).
 Latitude and longitude given in most records, minimum record for each place includes a name (English name, vernacular or local-language name), a place type (city, island, etc.), and a position in the hierarchy that shows its parent places - nation (country name, e.g. United States).

-Great Circle Calculator.
+Great Circle Distance Calculator.
 Once you know the Latitude and Longitude of two places (search in Astrodienst above), you can calculate the distance between any two places in the world as the crow flies, i.e. the straight line distance between the two points.
-Distances are given in both miles and kilometers.
+Distances are given in kilometers.

 How Far Is It?
 Search distance FROM one location TO another as the crow flies.
 Results will show not only the distance (in miles, kilometers, and nautical miles) between the two points, but the longitudes and latitudes of the places as well, plus County, Population, and Elevation if it is a place in the U.S.